-With databases, you have the option of using the cpmove file within /home/r1softtemp.
+For databases specifically, you have the option of using the cpmove file that resides within the /home/r1softtemp directory.

 Example:

-To restore using the SQL from the cpmove file within /home/r1softtemp, you can extract the SQL using the following method.
+To restore using the database from the cpmove file within /home/r1softtemp, you can extract the SQL using the following method.

 Find your user (I will be using "acctest" for this example).
-Find the account, and the time the backup was done using the below example.
+Then find the cPanel account, along with the time the backup was done using the below example.

 # cd /home/r1softtemp/